MicroRJ/dr-ai/README.txt

 Once again, this is a very simple program and it does not use anything close to advanced techniques.
-To use this program you should have the sample data under the 'data' directory in this source tree, you can download the assets from: http://yann.lecun.com/exdb/mnist
+To use this program you should have the sample data under the 'data' directory in this source tree, you can download the assets from: http://yann.lecun.com/exdb/mnist At the moment I have quite a silly dependency on one of my other projects, so remember to use --recursive when cloning.